ava-labs/hypersdk/README.md

 ```

 Most blockchains that store a state root in the block use the root of a merkle tree
-of state post-exectution, however, this requires waiting for state merklization to complete
+of state post-execution, however, this requires waiting for state merklization to complete
 before block verification can finish.
 If merklization was fast, this wouldn't be an
 issue, however, this process is typically the most time consuming aspect of block
 verification.

 `hypersdk` blocks instead include the merkle root of the post-execution state of a block's
 parent rather than a merkle root of their own post-execution state.
 This design enables the
-`hypersdk` to generate the merkle root of a block's post-execution state anchronously
+`hypersdk` to generate the merkle root of a block's post-execution state asynchronously
 while the consensus engine is working on other tasks that typically are network-bound rather
 than CPU-bound, like merklization, making better use of all available resources.

 #### [Optional] Parallel Signature Verification
 The `Auth` interface (detailed below) exposes a function called `AsyncVerify` that
 the `hypersdk` may call concurrently (may invoke on other transactions in the same
-block) at any time prior/during block execution.
+block) at any time prior to/during block execution.
 Most `hypervms` perform signature
 verification in this function and save any state lookups for the full `Auth.Verify`
 (which has access to state, unlike `AsyncVerify`).
 The generic support for performing certain
 stateless activities during execution can greatly reduce the e2e verification